Catechist Handbook

 Catechist Formation

 Catechists are encouraged to continue growing in their own faith through prayer, Sunday Mass, the sacraments, Scripture, parish formation opportunities, and catechist gatherings.
+Please see the Catechist Formation page for a full description of offerings.

 The more we grow in our own relationship with Christ, the more joyfully and faithfully we can share the faith with others.